 Originally created by a company called Nik Software, the Nik Collection was bought by Google in 2012.
 Google decided not to develop it any further and eventually made the plugin suite free.

 Then, in 2017, DxO Software acquired the plugin suite.
-So far there has been no major updates to the software in terms of new features, but a lot of work has gone into updating the plugins to work seamlessly with the latest versions of Lightroom and Photoshop.
+At first work went into updating the plugins to work seamlessly with the latest versions of Lightroom Classic and Photoshop.
+In 2019 DxO announced the Nik Collection 2, which includes more presets, a few extra features and the DxO Photolab app.

 You can buy the updated Nik Collection by DxO (or download a trial) here.